-Spartanburg Community College experienced a decrease in enrollment headcount of 11.4% for the Fall 2020 term and a decrease of enrollment headcount of 10.1% for the Spring 2021 term.
-The Summer 2021 headcount was up 2.8%.
-The College has projected and budgeted a 11 percent increase in enrollment for 2021-22, planning that enrollment will increase due to the recent reengagement, free tuition initiative that is implemented beginning Fall 2021.
+The College continues to operate on a fiscally sound basis and is conservative in planning and budgeting.
+The current financial position is stable, and current appropriations and tuition revenues are adequate to fund the operations for the following year.
+The College has projected and budgeted a 10 percent increase in enrollment for 20221-23, planning that enrollment will increase due to the recent reengagement, free tuition initiative that is implemented beginning Fall 2021.